-Bad breath is a common odor that is often overlooked as "cosmetic" when it can be a warning sign of disease.
+Many pet owners report that their cat or dog has really bad breath.
+This undesirable odor is often overlooked as "cosmetic", when it can be a warning sign of disease.
 If your pet has

 bad breath, be sure to discuss this health issue with your veterinarian to determine the cause.